 Outdoor Warning Sirens

 There are 27 sirens located in communities throughout Otter Tail County.
-Outdoor warning sirens will be sounded when a Tornado warning or Severe Weather Warning is issued by the National Weather Service, or as local public safety officials request.
+Outdoor warning sirens will be sounded when a Tornado Warning is issued by the National Weather Service, or as local public safety officials request.
 In addition, all outdoor warning sirens are tested on the first Wednesday of every month.
+4 Things to Know About Outdoor Warning Sirens

 Emergency Preparedness Advisory Committee